centreon/centreon-archived/doc/user/advanced/ldap.rst

 ================================================== ================================================================
 Parameter                                          Description
 ================================================== ================================================================
-Host name                                          Host address of the LDAP server, can be a hostname or a ip
+Host name                                          Host address of the LDAP server, it can be a hostname or an IP
                                                    address.

 Port                                               Port used by LDAP